Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ![Frequency trip per route](images/2022-11-21-13-03-13.png)

 This is all nice, but it would be more useful if we distributed the trips by the different periods.
-To keep it simple we can use the service_id which defines the "type" of weekday:
+To keep it simple, we can use the service_id which defines the "type" of weekday:

 - UTEISAGOST: weedkday in august
 - DOMAGOST: sunday august